wp-plugins/wp-persistent-login/readme.txt

 2. Open your browser and log back into your website
 3. Quit your browser again
 4. Visit your website again and you should be automatically logged in

-== Frequently Asked Questions ==

-= Where is the wp-admin settings? =

-There are no settings to control at the moment.
-The plugin is incredibly simple and no interface is needed.

 == Changelog ==